Picnicking Near Tomales Bay Oyster Farm

 When you visit any of these neighboring parks or beaches, please do not leave any oyster shells or trash behind.
 We hope to see you at the farm!

-Marin County code enforcement required that we remove our picnic tables and BBQs, AND as of October 16th 2015 we no longer have picnic tables or grills.
+Marin County code enforcement required that we remove our picnic tables and BBQs, as of mid October 2015 we no longer have picnic tables or grills.